Kableado/VAR.WebFormsCore/README.md

 * `VAR.WebFormsCore.TestWebApp`: A simple example web-application using WebFormsCore.

 ## Building
-A SLN solution is provided, for usage on Visual Studio, Rider or any editor with Omnisharp.
+An SLN solution is provided, for usage on Visual Studio, Rider or any editor with Omnisharp.

 ## Contributing
 1. Fork it!